qvn/GitPages/_posts/2013-09-30-Heat-Trasfer-Coefficient-For-Steam-Out-Scenario.md

 $$U = h_{air} = 2.303\; \frac{hr\cdot ft^2\cdot F}{btu}$$

-Even though the value of $U$ above is pretty close to the $$3\; btu/hr\cdot ft^2\cdot F$$, it could have been a mere conincidence.
+Even though the value of $$U$$ above is pretty close to the $$3\; btu/hr\cdot ft^2\cdot F$$, it could have been a mere conincidence.
 Also, this has not accounted rain.
 That kind of question is best answered with an experiment and empirical equations.

 Now, the rest of this writing is just more details on how to arrive at the conclusion here.
 Read on if you are interested.